aroceu/icirrus/README.md

 "Masterball" is the name of the site, but "icirr.us" is the URL.
 I refer to this website as both because I see both tied to the identity of the website.

-"Masterball" is my favorite Pok&eacute;ball, and Icirrus City is my favorite city from one of my favorite generations.
+"Masterball" is my favorite pok&eacute;ball, and Icirrus City is my favorite city from, in my opinion, the objectively best Pok&eacute;mon generation.

 # Changelog